AleksanderMako/game-of-three/docs/api.md

 # Game of Three API

-The game of three API uses the socket.Io library to accept and pass messageds around and is organized like so:
+The Game of Three API uses the socket.Io library to accept and pass messageds around and is organized in the following way:

 * Controllers
 * Services
 * Models
-* Config
+* Configurations
 * Constants

 ### Models

-The api uses a Mongo instance for persistance and it persists some amount of data to allow for more than one game being played at the time.
+The API uses a Mongo instance for persistance and it persists some amount of data to allow for more than one game to be played at the time.
-Therefore the api has a game model which looks like this:
+Therefore, the API has a game model which looks like this:

 ```
 player1ID of type string.